heapwolf/EventVat/README.md

 # Synopsis

-EventVat is a in-process key/value store with an API inspired by Redis.
-But it's also event based, which means that when API calls are made or key/value pairs expire, events will be raised for which a callback can be provided.
+### EventVat is a in-process key/value store with an API inspired by Redis.
+But it's also **event based**, which means that when changes to the data are made, events will be raised for which a callback can be provided.
 It supports 5 data types, `strings`, `numbers`, `booleans`, `arrays` and `hashes`

 # Motivation